 I wonder if I might make a recommendation: ‘Sam and Ade Go Birding’.
 I have thoroughly enjoyed the Channel 5 series which is clearly hoping to piggyback on the success of the BBC’s ‘Gone Fishing’ but instead of Paul Whitehouse and Bob Mortimer messing about on riverbanks we have here Sam West and Ade Edmondson being friends whilst hiding away in Cornwall, North Norfolk and, best of all, the Somerset Levels.

-Personally speaking, my interest in birds is only marginally more than it is for fish and, like Ade Edmondson, I can no more tell apart a lesser spotted woodpecker from those that I imagine are forever on all of the nation’s bird tables, but as with Gone Fishing, it’s not the hobby that’s being engaged in that matters, but the warmth of the evident friendship that the shared interest provides a platform for it to be worked out.
+Personally speaking, my interest in birds is only marginally more than it is for fish and, like Ade Edmondson, I can no more tell apart a lesser spotted woodpecker from those that I imagine are forever on all of the nation’s bird tables.
+But as with Gone Fishing, it’s not the hobby that’s being engaged in that matters, but the warmth of the evident friendship that the shared interest provides a setting in which it can be enjoyed.

-Which reflects I think a tendency of too many of us who are no longer satisfied with the more mundane – we who, having believed perhaps what were all too often told, that everything is awesome and we ourselves are special, can no longer take pleasure in the ordinary, now that the every day everyday always disappoints.
+Which reflects, I think, a tendency of too many of us to no longer be content with the commonplace – those of us who, having believed what we were all too often told, that everything is awesome and we ourselves are special, can no longer delight in the ordinary, now that the every day everyday always disappoints.

 And it’s a problem that’s becoming ever more pervasive.
 Recently I’ve become aware of an educational establishment whose tagline boasts that ‘Excellence is only the beginning.’
 Which, whilst sounding aspirational, is in fact one more instance of the toxic positivity that only succeeds in placing excessive demands on those who, it would seem, can no longer be content to even excel – but must remain in the relentless rat race until, presumably, they eventually collapse having still failed to achieve the potential imposed on them by somebody other than themselves.